jacobmw/puppet-assessment/README.md

 Everything in this repo works... eventually.
 There are deliberate problems which often occur in the real world to solve before things do get up and running.

-Running `vagrant up` should build and run an app named `go-service` which is written in golang.
+Running `vagrant up` should build and run an app named `go-webapp` which is written in golang.
 The app deliberately takes a while to respond to a request, it does this using a `sleep` but imagine in the real world a slow query or some _Big Data Machine Learning_ algorithm is working to get some results.